Hendrix-CS/csci235/projects/modes.md

 ### `Patrol2`
 * Some cardboard will be provided for you to create a patrol track.
 * The robot should patrol along the track.
-It will drive forthe length of the track, followed by a 180 degree turn.
+It will drive for the length of the track, followed by a 180 degree turn.
 If it wanders off the track, as determined by the color it scans, it will realign itself to be back on course.